Potassium titanyl phosphate: Operational aspects

-Crystals of KTP are highly transparent for wavelengths between 350–2700 nm with a reduced transmission out to 4500 nm where the crystal is effectively opaque.
+Crystals of KTP are highly transparent for wavelengths between 350 and 2700 nm with a reduced transmission out to 4500 nm where the crystal is effectively opaque.
 Its second-harmonic generation (SHG) coefficient is about three times higher than KDP.
 It has a Mohs hardness of about 5.

-KTP is also used as an optical parametric oscillator for near IR generation up to 4 µm.
+KTP is also used as an optical parametric oscillator for near IR generation up to 4 μm.
 It is particularly suited to high power operation as an optical parametric oscillator due to its high damage threshold and large crystal aperture.
 The high degree of birefringent walk-off between the pump signal and idler beams present in this material limit its use as an optical parametric oscillator for very low power applications.

-The material has a relatively high threshold to optical damage (~15 J/cm²), an excellent optical nonlinearity and excellent thermal stability in theory.
+The material has a relatively high threshold to optical damage (~15 J/cm2), an excellent optical nonlinearity and excellent thermal stability in theory.
 In practice, KTP crystals need to have stable temperature to operate if they are pumped with 1064 nm (infrared, to output 532 nm green).
 However, it is prone to photochromic damage (called grey tracking) during high-power 1064 nm second-harmonic generation which tends to limit its use to low- and mid-power systems.

 Other such materials include potassium titanyl arsenate (KTiOAsO4).